helena-charles/WDI_LDN_32_Project3/README.md

 <p align="center"><img src="https://i.imgur.com/w3SRlHW.jpg" width="700"></p>

-When creating a new place, the *location field* is a Google Maps Autocomplete input field which *directly relates to the information displayed both on the index and show pages*.
+When creating a new place, the location field is a Google Maps Autocomplete input field which directly relates to the information displayed both on the index and show pages.
 The user can also upload a photo of the place from their computer, using the file-picker API.

 <p align="center"><img src="https://i.imgur.com/Z7Jx0mB.png?1" width="700"></p>